Rankyer/Generative-Model-Paper/README.md

 # Generative-Model-Paper

-The following summarized papers are my research interests (some papers I have recently read🥸).
+The following papers are my research interests (some papers I have recently read🥸).

 ---
 ## ImageNet Generation SOTA: